cosmos/sdk-tutorials/academy/archive-content/my-own-chain-exer/create-handling-exer.md

 * How do you sanitize your inputs?
 * How do you avoid conflicts with past and future games?
-* How do you use your files that implement the Checkers rules?
+* How do you use your files that implement the checkers rules?

 ## Code